Joseph-Mutua/browser_based_cli/README.md

 ![The modified full Flow](./public/images/fullflow.png)

-## Redux Store Design For the Application
+## Redux Store Design For the Cells
+This is a flow chart explaining the mechanism behind the operation of the `cells` reducer
 ![Redux Store Design](./public/images/redux.png)

 ## Extracting State from Text Cell